 We have allocated $8.3 billion emergency funding to mitigate the spread and impact of COVID-19.
 This includes funding for vaccine development, support for health centers, telemedicine, prevention, treatment and more.

-In Congress, we reached a deal with the president to ensure more support for our communities as they confront coronavirus.
+We then reached a deal with the president to ensure more support for our communities as they confront coronavirus.
 The House and Senate passed and the president signed a second bipartisan bill to provide free coronavirus testing for all who need it, including the uninsured; establish an emergency paid leave program; strengthen food assistance, school meals, senior nutrition and food banks; enhance unemployment aid; safeguard Medicaid; and stand up for all who are most vulnerable in our communities.

 We know coronavirus is forcing people across the nation to make drastic changes to the ways they live and work, and we are committed to supporting our communities through these difficult times.